projectsveltos/sveltos/docs/features/labels_management.md

             end
     ```

-A Classifier can also look at the resources of different kinds all together.
+A `Classifier` can also look at the resources of different kinds altogether.

-__AggregatedClassification__ is optional and can be used to specify a Lua function that will be used to further detect whether the subset of the resources selected using the ResourceSelectors field are a match for this Classifier.
+__AggregatedClassification__ is optional and can be used to specify a Lua function that will be used to further detect whether the subset of the resources selected using the ResourceSelectors field is a match for this `Classifier`.
 The function will receive the array of resources selected by ResourceSelectors.
-If this field is not specified, a cluster is a match for Classifier instance, if all ResourceSelectors returns at least one match.
+If this field is not specified, a cluster is a match for the `Classifier` instance, if all ResourceSelectors returns at least one match.
 This field allows to perform more complex evaluation on the resources, looking at all resources together.
 This can be useful for more sophisticated tasks, such as identifying resources that are related to each other or that have similar properties.
 The Lua function must return a struct with:

-- "matching" field: boolean indicating whether cluster is a match;
+- "matching" field: boolean indicating whether the cluster is a match
-- "message" field: (optional) message.
+- "message" field: (optional) message

 !!! note
     Keep in mind the [CEL](https://cel.dev/) language can be used as a way to express logic.

-### Classifier controller configuration
+### Classifier Controller Configuration

-1. *concurrent-reconciles*: By default Sveltos manager reconcilers runs with a parallelism set to 10.
-This arg can be used to change level of parallelism;
+1. *concurrent-reconciles*: By default, Sveltos manager reconcilers run with a parallelism set to 10.
+This arg can be used to change the level of parallelism
-1. *worker-number*: Number of workers performing long running task.
-By default this is set to 20.
-If number of Classifier instances is in the hundreds, please consider increasing this;
+1. *worker-number*: Number of workers performing long-running task.
+By default, this is set to **20**.
+If the number of `Classifier` instances is in the hundreds, please consider increasing this
-1. *report-mode*: By default Classifier controller running in the management cluster periodically collects ClassifierReport instances from each managed cluster.
-Setting report-mode to "1" will change this and have each Classifier Agent send back ClassifierReport to management cluster.
+1. *report-mode*: By default, the `Classifier` controller running in the management cluster periodically collects ClassifierReport instances from each managed cluster.
+Setting report-mode to "1" will change this and have each `Classifier` Agent send back ClassifierReport to the management cluster.
 When setting report-mode to 1, *control-plane-endpoint* must be set as well.
 When in this mode, Sveltos automatically creates a ServiceAccount in the management cluster for Classifier Agent.
-Only permissions granted for this ServiceAccount are update of ClassifierReports.
+Only permissions granted for this ServiceAccount are the update of ClassifierReports
 1. *control-plane-endpoint*: The management cluster controlplane endpoint.
 Format <ip\>:<port\>.
-This must be reachable frm each managed cluster.
+This must be reachable from each managed cluster